 Helping Your Child Cope

-Child Life Specialists
+Certified Child Life Specialists

-- Preparation for scheduled procedures or surgeries
+- Preparation for diagnosis and treatment procedures

 - Sibling issues

 - Special needs and developmental issues related to upcoming surgery or hospitalization

 If your child's procedure requires an overnight stay in the hospital, have them help you pack a bag with special or familiar objects, including:

 - Brush, comb, robe, slippers and other comfortable clothing.
 Often children prefer to wear their own pajamas instead of a hospital gown.

 - Pacifier or sippy cup.

 Child life specialists invite your child to participate in creative projects and activities in the playroom or at their bedside when able.
 They focus on your child, using projects, games and toys that will help them relax while in the hospital.